ranea/Plantilla-latex/README.md

 # Simple latex templates

-A latex template for writing articles and presentations.
+Two latex templates for writing articles and presentations.

-The templates contains many packages to fulfill the needs of academic articles (graphics, programm code, maths, ...)
+The templates contain many packages to fulfill the needs of academic articles/presentations (graphics, programm code, maths, ...)

 ## Dependencies